vaibhavcoding69/pollinations/pollinator-agent/integration-guide.md

 - [ ] Used consistent formatting with existing entries
 - [ ] Highlighted key features (free, no signup, etc.)
 - [ ] Included link to Pollinations.AI website
+- [ ] Used honest, straightforward language without marketing tone
+- [ ] Kept description similar in length to other entries
+- [ ] Added Pollinations.AI to only one section in the repository
 - [ ] Created descriptive PR with all required information
 - [ ] Added entry to [PR tracking file](./pr-tracking.md)